exasol/transformers-extension/doc/user_guide/user_guide.md

 The inference results are presented with _GENERATED_TEXT_ column, combined with the inputs used when calling this UDF.

-In case of any error during model loading or prediction, these new columns are set to `null`, and you can see the stacktrace of the error in the _ERROR_MESSAGE_ column.
+In case of any error during model loading or prediction, these new columns are set to `NULL`, and you can see the stacktrace of the error in the _ERROR_MESSAGE_ column.

 ### Token Classification UDF